 If the patient is asymptomatic at the end of the observation period, and if they have been appropriately decontaminated and any investigations

-have been carried out, they may be:
+have been completed, they may be:

 Discharged into the care of a reliable observer, or